-Billbugs: The larvae (far left) of these insects (adult, near left) feed on the roots and crowns of turfgrass.
+Billbugs: Billbugs are a type of weevil.
+The larvae (far left) of these insects (adult, near left) feed on the roots and crowns of turfgrass.
 The stems of affected plants are easily detached at the soil surface.

 Photos by David Shetlar, The Ohio State University, Bugwood.org.